 In Island, Chris was portrayed mostly as washed-up celebrity and the challenges he devised were mostly designed to embarrass or annoy.
 By Revenge of the Island, he's become full on Affably Evil with every challenge being potentially life threatening and Chris himself seeming to care more about inflicting pain than generating ratings.

-In World Tour, Sierra was Cody's personal Stalker with a Crush, but this wasn't her most defining trait.
-Being a huge fan of Total Drama she was incredibly Genre Savvy and knew how to play to win, even managing to trick Heather by Obfuscating Stupidity.
-But despite her strategic moves she was still a nice person who genuinely meant well, but as the season progressed more and more focus was placed on her obsession with Cody, until finally the only thing she did was obsess over him to the point of forcing him to marry her.
+At the start of World Tour, Sierra was Cody's personal Stalker with a Crush but this wasn't her most defining trait; being a huge fan of Total Drama meant she was incredibly Genre Savvy and knew how to play to win, even managing to trick Heather by Obfuscating Stupidity.
+However, as the season progressed more and more focus was placed on her obsession with Cody, and her own focus shifted from actually competing to just smothering him with (unwanted) affection.
 Come All-Stars her obsession has become so intense that she ends up using Cameron as a substitute for Cody during his absence, even referring to him as "Cam Cody", "Cody Cam", and "Camody".

-In the second Action Aftermath, Geoff states that money is more important than integrity.
-Ezekiel is the only one who agrees with him.
+In the second Action Aftermath, when Geoff states that money is more important than integrity Ezekiel is the only contestant that agrees with him.
 A season later, guess who ends up turning feral and stealing the show's prize money?

 In the intro of World Tour once everyone has settled in front of the plane, Ezekiel unexpectedly crash-lands into the shot, this could be symbolic of his tendency to pop out of nowhere during the season after his elimination, especially in the finale where he suddenly reappears to steal the case from Heather before falling into a volcano.

 In the World Tour finale, when Cody and Alejandro are fighting for a spot in the final two, Harold advises Cody to "aim for the kiwis."
-This is how Heather takes down Alejandro in the end.
+In the end, this is how Heather takes down Alejandro in the final challenge.

 Lightning wanted to be a team of one and not only did he almost accomplish that before the merge, after Jo was eliminated he was the last remaining member of his team (if you don't count Scott who switched teams).